-I began my counselling career over 18 years ago working for HM Prison Service where I provided post incident support to members of staff.
-Since then I have gone on to gain a BSc degree in Integrative Counselling at Roehampton University (2009).
-I have recently completed training for Counselling for Depression (CFD) within the NHS which is a NICE guidelines approved psycotherapeutic intervention targeting individuals with depression.
-I am a qualified Mindfulness teacher and currently facilitate Mindfulness groups within the NHS.
+I began my counselling career 20 years ago whilst working for HM Prison Service where I provided post incident support to members of staff who where directly involved in traumatic work related events.
+I have since gone on to gain a BSc degree in Integrative Counselling at Roehampton University and I have completed training in several evidence based NICE (National Institute of Health and Care Excellence) and WHO (World Health Organisation) approved psychotherapeutic interventions including Counselling for Depression (CFD), Mindfulness Based Cognitive Therapy (MBCT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR).

 I have been working as a Psychotherapist in private practice since 2009 and I have previously worked for 10 years within the NHS as a Psychological Therapist in primary care.

 Over the past 20 years my theoretical approach has evolved due to my training and work experience in various settings.
 Therefore I have developed an integrative approach which I am able to tailor to suit the individual needs of the client.

 I have extensive and varied experience particularly in the areas of depression, anxiety disorders, low self esteem, anger, grief, relationship difficulties, childhood trauma and attachment issues.
 However I have a special interest in Post Traumatic Stress Disorder (PTSD) and Complex PTSD (CPTSD).
 I have had great success treating PTSD with EMDR.
 EMDR is best known for treating PTSD however it can help with a range of issues including anxiety, depression, addiction, OCD, CPTSD and stressful life events such as bereavement, severe illness, traumatic births and divorce.